techidaily/site-facebook/source/_posts/decoding-underlying-themes-in-fb-chatter.md

 ## How to See Your Archived Messages on Messenger

- Archiving chats is one of[Messenger’s lesser-known but useful features](https://www.makeuseof.com/useful-facebook-messenger-features/) .
+ Archiving chats is one of [Messenger’s lesser-known but useful features](https://www.makeuseof.com/useful-facebook-messenger-features/) .
 When you archive a conversation, it’s removed from your inbox but is still active.
 Next time someone sends a message in the chat, it will reappear in your main list.

  To archive a chat in Messenger, click the three-dot button that appears next to it in the list and choose**Archive chat** .
 On the mobile app, long-press on a conversation in your inbox to see this option.